akshatbjain/Behavioral-Cloning/how-i-did-it.md

 #### 2. Creation of the Training Set & Training Process

+To capture good driving behavior, I first recorded two laps on track one using center lane driving as shown in image below:

+![alt text][image2]

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to get back on track if it goes off.
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to get back on track if it goes off as shown in images below:

+![alt text][image3] ![alt text][image4]
+![alt text][image5] ![alt text][image6]
+![alt text][image7] ![alt text][image8]

 I then turned the car around and repeated the same process while driving in the opposite direction.
 This was done as the first track has a left bias so in order to generalize the data I recorded data in the opposite direction too.

 Then I repeated this process on track two in order to get more data points and make it more generic.